fullstacksjs/github-bot/README.md

 ## Contributing

-Contributions of all kinds are welcome.
+Contributions of all kinds are welcome 🙌

 ### Ways to Contribute